 Any disputes arising in relation to any aspect of these guidelines will be managed in accordance with the Access Agreement.
-If no Access Agreement is yet in place, an Access Seeker may seek to have the matter arbitrated as a dispute in accordance with Section 25 of the Code.
+If no Access Agreement is yet in place, an Access Seeker, seeking access under the Code, may seek to have the matter arbitrated as a dispute in accordance with Section 25 of the Code.